MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-from-teams-exploratory.md

 - **Buy a new Microsoft 365 subscription.** Use this option if your organization doesn’t have any existing subscriptions to Office products, or if your organization wants to buy a subscription that’s different from their existing subscription to cover Teams Exploratory users.
 For more information, see [Buy a different Microsoft 365 for business subscription](/microsoft-365/commerce/try-or-buy-microsoft-365\#buy-a-different-subscription).

-- **Move users to a new license.** This method can only be used by customers who are on the New Customer Experience.
+- **Move users to a new license.** This method can only be used by customers who have users with the self-service Teams Exploratory trial.
   - Sign in to the [Microsoft admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) and go to **Billing** > **Your products** > **Microsoft Teams Exploratory Trial**.
 Choose the users you need to move.
 Select the **Move** button in the actions bar, and then select a subscription to move those users to.

 If you’re not sure which Microsoft 365 subscription to upgrade to, see [Microsoft 365 for Business](https://www.microsoft.com/microsoft-365/business#coreui-heading-hiatrep).
 If you need additional help choosing a subscription, or if your organization needs more than 300 licenses, contact your [Microsoft partner](https://www.microsoft.com/solution-providers/home) or Microsoft account representative.